simonask/werk/book/src/build_recipes.md

     # from compilers are always forwarded.
     capture true

+    # Set an environment variable for all child processes in this recipe.
+    env "MY_VAR" = "value"

+    # Remove an environment variable for all child processes in this recipe.
+    env-remove "MY_VAR"

     # Run an external program to build the file.
     # out is the target file of the recipe, and in is the first dependency.
     run "clang -c -o <out> <in>"